 10. Are donations to Salem Arts Exchange tax-deductible?

 Yes.
-Salem Arts Exchange is a registered 501 (c) (3) charity under the umbrella of Bethlehem Ministry Initiatives, which houses all of our funds and accounting.
+Salem Arts Exchange is a registered 501 (c) (3) charity under the umbrella of Arrive Ministries, which houses all of our funds and accounting.
 Your donation is 100% tax-deductible.